 The Plan is also subject to special rules to prevent certain highly compensated Participants from deferring a substantially greater percentage of their compensation than lower paid Participants.
-As a result of these rules, contributions on behalf of certain highly compensated Participants may be returned, subject to income tax.
+As a result of these rules, elective deferral contributions of certain highly compensated Participants may be returned, subject to income tax.
 There are other technical IRS limits on contributions to the Plan.

-8. May I Make Catch-Up Contributions?
+9. May I Make Catch-Up Contributions?

 Yes.
-The Plan allows a Participant to make additional pre-tax elective deferrals, called "Catch-up Contributions," to your plan account.
-You must be age 50 or older, or attain age 50 during the current calendar year, in order to make catch-up contributions.
-You will need to contact Fidelity Investments at 1-800-761-ILWU (4598) or go online to www.netbenefits. com and indicate your catch-up contribution deferral amount.
-Your catch-up deferral must be between \$1 and \$12 (whole dollar amounts only) of hourly pay and is in addition to your current pre-tax elective deferral.
-Your catch-up contribution is deducted concurrently with your pre-tax deferral.
+The Plan allows a Participant to make additional elective deferrals (pre-tax deferrals and/or Roth deferrals), called "Catch-Up Contributions," to his or her Plan account.
+However, you must be age fifty (50) or older, or attain age fifty (50) during the current calendar year, in order to make Catch-Up Contributions.
+You will need to contact Fidelity Investments at 1-800-761-ILWU (4598) or go online to www.netbenefits.com and indicate your Catch-Up Contribution deferral amount.
+Your Catch-Up Contributions must be between one dollar (\$1.00) and twelve dollars (\$12.00) (whole dollar amounts only) for each Qualified Hour worked and is in addition to your current elective deferral.
+Your Catch-Up Contribution is deducted concurrently with your elective deferral.